jordanpotti/guardduty-opsec/IAM.md

 ## UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration

 **OPSEC Guidelines**

+- If using stolen AWS EC2 credentials, use them from an EC2 instance.

 **Credentials that were created exclusively for an EC2 instance through an Instance launch role are being used from an external IP address.**